Antifreeze: Automotive and internal combustion engine use

 Most automotive engines are "water"-cooled to remove waste heat, though the "water" used is actually a mixture of water and antifreeze.
 The term engine coolant is widely used in the automotive industry, which covers its primary function of convective heat transfer for internal combustion engines.
 When used in an automotive context, corrosion inhibitors are added to help protect vehicles' radiators, which often contain a range of electrochemically incompatible metals (aluminum, cast iron, copper, brass, solder, etc.).
 Water pump seal lubricant is also added.

 Antifreeze was developed to overcome the shortcomings of water as a heat transfer fluid.

 On the other hand, if the engine coolant gets too hot, it might boil while inside the engine, causing voids (pockets of steam), leading to localized hot spots and the catastrophic failure of the engine.
 If plain water were to be used as an engine coolant in northern climates freezing would occur, causing significant internal engine damage.
 Also, plain water would increase the prevalence of galvanic corrosion.
 Proper engine coolant and a pressurized coolant system obviate these shortcomings of water.
 With proper antifreeze, a wide temperature range can be tolerated by the engine coolant, such as -34 F to +265 F for 50% (by volume) propylene glycol diluted with distilled water and a 15 psi pressurized coolant system.

 Early engine coolant antifreeze was methanol (methyl alcohol).
 Ethylene glycol was developed because its higher boiling point was more compatible with heating systems.

+Engine coolant standards

+The Volkswagen Group has been particularly committed to the development of coolants and their standards (VW TL 774) in collaboration with Haertol Chemie from Magdeburg.
+VW standards include: G11, G12, G12+, G12++, G13 and G12evo.

+Another company involved in the development is BASF (Glysantin), whose standards are: G30, G40, G48, G05, G33, and G34.